rakutentech/ios-inappmessaging/README.md

 * Open `RInAppMessaging.xcworkspace` in Xcode then build/run
 * To run the tests press key shortcut command-U

-## **Troubleshooting**
+# **Troubleshooting & F.A.Q.**

+* Configuration service returns `RequestError.missingMetadata` error
+ * Ensure that IAM SDK is integrated properly (not as a static library)
+* Getting HTTP error 401
+ * If you are providing an access token in `IAMPreference` make sure that it comes from PROD endpoint. (this applies only to Rakuten developers)
+* User targeting is not working
+ * For user targeting to work you must provide *userId* or *rakutenId* in `IAMPreference`.
+ * If you are setting an *accessToken* you must also provide associated *userId*.
+(Rakuten developers only)
+* Status bar characters and icons are not visible when Full-Screen campaign is presented
+ * If your app is running on iOS version below 13.0 you need to either change background color of the campaign or set proper `preferredStatusbarStyle` in the top-most view controller. (for iOS versions above 13.0 this issue is handled internally by the SDK)

-* Rakuten developers experiencing problems should refer to the Troubleshooting Guide on the internal developer documentation portal.
+#### For other issues and more detailed information, Rakuten developers should refer to the Troubleshooting Guide on the internal developer documentation portal.